Spanish Language Immersion

 Depart Seville for Córdoba, a city of great importance in both Roman and Moorish history.
 Visit La Mezquita, a UNESCO World Heritage Site and one of the most important works of Islamic architecture in the world.

-Spend a day lending a hand alongside Spanish volunteers, as you take part in a European Christian Mission service project.
-This is your chance to give back and make a meaningful contribution to the local community.
+Spend a day lending a hand alongside Spanish volunteers, as you take part in a community service project.
+This is your chance to give back and make a meaningful contribution to a local community.

 City of Three Cultures